Murray: How can you walk around without a brain? Some things no one can answer.

 - The High School Of The Dead zombies are completely blind and in fact won't know you're right next to them as long as you stay completely silent.
 They hunt via sound only.

 - Brook is a living skeleton: he has/had the power to come back to life once, but only managed it after having decayed into a skeleton; thus he is physically (shape, mass) "just bones" but at the same time biologically fully human; long story short, he can see without eyes (and eat/poop without a GI tract, etc.), a fact he constantly jokes about.

 - The zombies from Thriller Bark are very much undead, but have eyes nonetheless.

 - Averted in Soul Eater with Sid.
 He has no eyes (or lips), but his eye sockets move to help show his expressions.

-- Then played straight with Bad Ash, who gets his head set on fire and loses pretty much all the flesh off of it, but keeps his eyes thoroughly intact.
+- Army of Darkness: Bad Ash gets his head set on fire and loses pretty much all the flesh off of it, but keeps his eyes thoroughly intact.

 - In Lucio Fulci's Zombi 2 (also known as Zombie, or Zombie Flesh Eaters), the recently undead walk around in a sleepy haze with their eyes closed at all times.
 Whether or not they have eyes is unclear.
 The oldest zombies seen, however, seem to be totally without eyes; the ancient conquistador zombie has writhing worms coming from a mostly-decayed eye-hole.